• Skip to content

 Book the Waste House

-If you would like to book the Waste House for an event or would like to use our open creative studio space, please enquire with the architect and project director, Duncan Baker-Brown.
+If you would like to book the Waste House for an event or would like to use our open creative space, please enquire with the architect and project director, Duncan Baker-Brown.

 Press Coverage